deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 The Great Father reared up on two paws and glared across the chamber floor at Henenwgwyr.

-“You think I’m doin’ this for ***you?*** Givin’ how the Dominion jus’ left us to our fate, I don’t particularly *care* what y’all think or ask for.
+“You think I’m doin’ this for ***you?*** Given how the Dominion jus’ left us to our fate, I don’t particularly *care* what y’all think or ask for.
 It’d be a whole bunch easier to get this done, though, if y’all wouldn’t stop gettin’ in the way in the worstest possible ways.
 I’d *imagine* you’d be okay with that, seein’ as we’ve had actual success, an’ you ain’t hadta pay ‘fer it.”

 “Success.”
 Henenwgwyr consulted her briefing documents. “...In the aftermath of your destruction of the Hunter orbital, Hunter raids into our territory increased by two hundred and twenty percent, with a commensurate increase in lives lost, captives taken, property destroyed and outposts abandoned.”